 Dr. Paul Copan has a bachelor of arts degree in biblical studies from Columbia International University; a master of arts degree in philosophy of religion and a master of divinity degree, both from Trinity International University; and a doctor of philosophy degree in philosophy from Marquette University.
 He has been a visiting scholar at Oxford University.

-Dr. Copan is the author and editor of over thirty books, including True for You, But Not for Me (Bethany House); That's Just Your Interpretation, How Do You Know You’re Not Wrong?
+Dr. Copan is the author and editor of over forty books, including True for You, But Not for Me (Bethany House); Is God a Vindictive Bully?, That's Just Your Interpretation, How Do You Know You’re Not Wrong?
 When God Goes to Starbucks, Is God a Moral Monster?
-Understanding the Old Testament God (all with Baker); Loving Wisdom: Christian Philosophy of Religion (Chalice Press); A Little Book for New Philosophers (IVP Academic), and the two-volume anthology of The Kal?m Cosmological Argument (Bloomsbury).
-He has co-authored Creation Out of Nothing: A Biblical, Philosophical, and Scientific Exploration (Baker Academic), An Introduction to Biblical Ethics: Walking in the Way of Wisdom (IVP Academic), The Gospel in the Marketplace of Ideas (IVP Academic), and Did God Really Command Genocide?
+Understanding the Old Testament God (all with Baker); Loving Wisdom: A Guide to Philosophy and Christian Faith (Eerdmans); and A Little Book for New Philosophers (IVP Academic), He has co-authored Creation Out of Nothing: A Biblical, Philosophical, and Scientific Exploration (Baker Academic), An Introduction to Biblical Ethics: Walking in the Way of Wisdom (IVP Academic), The Gospel in the Marketplace of Ideas (IVP Academic), and Did God Really Command Genocide?
 (Baker).
 He has co-edited three books on the historical Jesus and three other books in the philosophy of religion, The Rationality of Theism (Routledge), The Routledge Companion to Philosophy of Religion (Routledge), and Philosophy of Religion: Classic and Contemporary Issues (Blackwell).
-He has co-edited (with William Craig) Passionate Conviction and Contending with Christianity’s Critics, and Come Let Us Reason (all with B&H Academic), and he is coeditor of The Zondervan Dictionary of Christianity and Science.
-He has contributed to over thirty books, and he has written many articles and book reviews for various professional and popular journals.
+He has co-edited (with William Craig) Passionate Conviction and Contending with Christianity’s Critics, and Come Let Us Reason (all with B&H Academic), and he is coeditor of The Zondervan Dictionary of Christianity and Science and of The Naturalness of Belief: New Essays on the Rationality of Theism (Lexington Books).
+He has contributed to over fifty books, and he has written many articles and book reviews for various professional and popular journals.

-For six years he served as the president of the Evangelical Philosophical Society, and he regularly speaks on university campuses, at conferences, and to church groups.
+For six years he served as the president of the Evangelical Philosophical Society, and he is currently co-chair of Tyndale Fellowship's Philosophy of Religion Study Group (UK).
+He is a regular contributor to the Worldview Bulletin—an online Christian worldview resource (https://worldviewbulletin.substack.com/).
+He regularly speaks on university campuses, at conferences, and to church groups.

 Paul and his wife, Jacqueline, have six children, and they reside in West Palm Beach, FL.
 Paul’s personal website is www.paulcopan.com.